PSU-OIT-ARC/django-arcutils/README.md

 ## Features

-NOTE: Many features have not been documented yet :( To get an idea of all the available features, take a look a the modules and packages in the top level `arcutils` package directory.
+NOTE: Many features have not been documented yet :( To get an idea of all the available features, take a look at the modules and packages in the top level `arcutils` directory.

+### Console Script

+Some ARCUtils functionality can be accessed via the `arcutils` console script (or via `python -m arcutils`).
+Currently, there is one subcommand for running LDAP queries:

+        arcutils ldap '(uid=pants)'

 ### CAS - arcutils.cas